 SEO requires addressing. many moving parts to get your website to rank on the first page of Google.
 Not only do you need to account for the most influential ranking factors, but you also have to publish pages to outperform your competition.
 As you work towards these objectives it’s imperative to avoid these 10 common SEO mistakes that could cost you time and money to correct.

 No-indexing a page

-Whenever you publish a page on your site, the search engines need to crawl it in order to index the page and make it available in a search result.
-A “noindex” command will tell search engines to ignore the page completely and exclude if from the index.
+Whenever you publish a page on your site, search engines need to index the page and make it available in a search result.
+A “noindex” command will tell search engines to ignore the page completely and exclude if from its index.

 This tool will crawl your site and report the errors your website is generating as well as report all of your pages marked noindex.

 A sitemap is a list of all the pages that have been published on your website.
 Think of it as a blueprint search engines use to confirm the pages your site has on its index.
 Without a sitemap, you risk that your pages will not be indexed without any links pointing to the domain.

 Search engine spiders find new content through a sitemap or by crawling webpages and following links on the pages to new pages.
 If you don’t have any internal or external links to your pages, you need to include those pages on a sitemap or they will never appear on Google-or any other search engine index.

 To avoid this potential disaster, go to the Search Console and click on the sitemaps tab.
 You can submit your sitemap directly to Google to make sure it has all of your pages on their index.